La Crosse, Wisconsin: World's Largest Six Pack

 - Worth a Detour

 Giant labeled storage tanks for a local brewery come in a convenient sixer.
-Across the street, a 15th century King hoists a golden goblet toward the mighty sudsers.
+Across the street, a 15th century King hoists a golden goblet toward the mighty sudsers -- or did until he was vandalized and removed in 2015.
 Roadsideamerica.com Report...
 [01/23/2011]

 World's Largest Six Pack